 Why not try Uber if you enjoy driving and want to make some extra money by giving rides?
 With this ride-sharing gig economy app, you can choose between driving full- or part-time.
 The standard fare and surge fares are among the prices you can set on Uber.
 During such times, when there aren’t enough vehicles on the road to accommodate everyone who needs a ride, you can charge more.
 Peak hours and bad weather conditions also have surge fares.

 DoorDash is considered the best food delivery service to work for.
-It allows users to earn money by making food deliveries while keeping flexible hours allowing you to accept or reject the job.
-However, if you choose to take on a delivery you must pick up the food and deliver it to the customer as soon as you accept the job.
-Payment is based on each delivery, and the amount you receive will depend on how far you have to travel and how long it takes to deliver the food.
+It allows users to earn money by making food deliveries while keeping flexible hours, allowing you to accept or reject the job.
+However, if you choose to take on a delivery, you must pick up the food and deliver it to the customer as soon as you accept the job.
+Payment is based on each delivery; the amount you receive will depend on how far you travel and how long it takes to deliver the food.

 Qwick connects people and businesses planning events with qualified chefs, servers, bartenders, and concession attendants to staff these events.
 It allows you to pick the shifts you want to work and to receive payment as soon as 30 minutes after your shift ends.
 To provide gig workers with a consistent flow of available jobs, Qwick collaborates with hotels, catering companies, event venues, convention centers, and restaurants.